gbatsashvili/social-casino/README.md

 You can adjust the following in the theme configuration:

-- \*\*Colors: Set primary, secondary, and background colors.
+- Colors: Set primary, secondary, and background colors.
-- \*\*Fonts: Configure font families and sizes.
+- Fonts: Configure font families and sizes.
-- \*\*Logos: Define customer-specific logos.
+- Logos: Define customer-specific logos.
-- \*\*Layouts: Configure styles for sidebar, app bar, and overall layout.
+- Layouts: Configure styles for sidebar, app bar, and overall layout.

 ## Visibility Options

 The project includes toggles for controlling the visibility of various components, including:

-- \*\*Banner: show or hide
+- Banner: show or hide

-- \*\* Footer: show or hide
+- Footer: show or hide

 ## Customer Configurations

 The app is pre-configured with three sample customers:

-- \*\*Customer A: Uses the default theme, matching the default configuration.
+- Customer A: Uses the default theme, matching the default configuration.
-- \*\*Customer B: Has an app bar layout with the footer hidden.
+- Customer B: Has an app bar layout with the footer hidden.
-- \*\* Customer C: Features an app bar layout with both the banner and footer hidden.
+- Customer C: Features an app bar layout with both the banner and footer hidden.

 To switch between customer configurations, update the configuration file associated with the customer in /config.

 ## Customization

 Adding a New Customer Configuration: To add a new customer, create a new JSON configuration file with the desired settings and update the theme provider to load the new configuration.
-Modifying Theme and Layout: Update the default theme settings in /styles/theme.js or individual customer JSON files.
+Modifying Theme and Layout: Update the default theme settings in /styles/theme.ts or individual customer JSON files.

 ## Example Configuration